 These past two months have continued to be rich and fruitful for French-U.S. cooperation.
-Most recently, on April 23-25 , we had the pleasure of taking part in organizing the first state visit of President Macron to Washington, D.C.
+From April 23-25, we had the pleasure of taking part in organizing the state visit of President Macron to Washington, D.C.
 This was the first state visit by a foreign leader to the United States since Donald Trump’s election, and an important, symbolic moment in French-American relations.
-During the visit, President Macron gave an address to Congress advocating a “strong multilateralism,” met the French community of Washington D.C., and engaged with students at George Washington University on international issues and transatlantic cooperation.
+During the visit, President Macron gave an address to Congress advocating a "strong multilateralism," met the French community of Washington D.C., and engaged with students at George Washington University on international issues and transatlantic cooperation.
 President Macron was also invited by President Trump to Mount Vernon, the home of George Washington, and went to both the Abraham Lincoln and Dr. Martin Luther King Jr. Memorials.

 In this issue of News From France you will learn more about the State visit but we’ll also revisit some of the other events that have exemplified the new role France this Spring.

 On March, 20, we celebrated International Francophonie Day.
 President Macron announced his mission to expand the international influence of the French language in order to increase its use on the world stage.
 He expressed his belief that French can rise to prominence with an increased commitment to revitalize French language institutions globally.